aviflax/fc4/docs/README.md

 This directory (`docs`) hosts [the FC4 website][website].
 The site is published via [GitHub Pages][github-pages] and as such is a [Jekyll][jekyll] site.

-(Despite the name of this directory, it doesn’t necessarily host _all_ the docs for the framework;
+(Despite the name of this directory, it doesn’t necessarily host _all_ the docs;
 it has this name because it’s [the only subdirectory name][ghp-config-source] that GitHub Pages supports when one wants to publish _part_ of a [GitHub][github] repository via GitHub Pages.)